CloudLabs-MOC/AI-102-AIEngineer/Instructions/21-form-recognizer.md

 8. View the output and observe how the output for the model provides field names like "CompanyPhoneNumber" and "DatedAs".

 ### Review
-In this lab, you have completed:
+In this lab, you have:

- + Open the cloned folder in Visual Studio Code.
+- Opened the cloned folder in Visual Studio Code.
- + Create a Azure AI Document Intelligence resource
+- Created an Azure AI Document Intelligence resource.
- + Gather documents for training
+- Gathered documents for training.
- + Train a model using the Document Intelligence SDK
+- Trained a model using the Document Intelligence SDK.
- + Test your custom Document Intelligence model
+- Tested your custom Document Intelligence model.

 ## You have successfully completed the lab